joewdavies/geoblender/README.md

 	output data type: byte

-Step 2: Save the generated raster as a rendered image (export > saveas > outputmode = rendered image)
+Step 2: Save the generated raster as a rendered image (export > saveas > outputmode = rendered image).

-Step 3 : Open output raster in infranView (or your prefferred image editor), save as png > select black area as transparent color. (this is just how I do it, as long as you can use the alpha channel of the image to distinguish between your AOI and areas outside it then thats fine)
+Step 3 : Open output raster in infranView (or your prefferred image editor), save as png > select black area as transparent color. (this is just how I do it, as long as you can use the alpha channel of the image to distinguish between your AOI and areas outside it then thats fine).

 Step 4 : Use in blender to differentiate AOI from non-AOI areas.
 Here is an example of using a different colour input for land and sea: